monk-io/docs/docs/publishing.md

     license: MIT
 ```

 Above example shows the most useful metadata fields that you should put on all your runnables and groups.
-MonkHub will display template metadata according to this definition in its web UI.
-Those fields are also used in the CLI when listing and inspecting available templates.
+MonkHub will display Kit metadata according to this definition in its web UI.
+Those fields are also used in the CLI when listing and inspecting available Kits.
 Name, description and tags are used for search in MonkHub.

 All metadata fields are optional and you can add any arbitrary field here, i.e.